How to save a dataframe to CSV in Python

 print("DataFrame saved with gzip compression")--OUTPUT--DataFrame saved with gzip compression

-When you're working with large datasets, file size can become a real concern.
-The to_csv() method includes a compression parameter that helps you save disk space by compressing the output on the fly.
+When you're working with large datasets, file size can become a real issue.
+The to_csv() method helps you manage this with its compression parameter, which shrinks the output file to save disk space.

 Saving filtered data with specific columns